unsaved/eslint-plugin-sn/README.md

 This plugin handles the global-object and rule variants by switching ESLint environments and rules based on the ServiceNow table and an optional "altscope".

-The provided config generator uses
+The provided config generator uses 'altscopes' in overrides/files entries, and you can add or customize with overrides/file entries in your own "sneslintrc.json" file.
+Our design design leverages ESLint override/files entries.
+Normally ESLint override/files entries are matched against input file paths.
+We instead use this switching to provide the needed ServiceNow capability toggling by internally generating pseudopaths which contain the targeted ServiceNow table and (usually) altscope.
+You can see the mappings between pseudo paths and ServiceNow script capabilities in file "exports.js".
+You can override or add your own mappings of pseudo paths with an "sneslintrc.json" file.

-'altscopes' in overrides/files entries, !!and you can add or customize with overrides/file entries in your own "snlintrc.json" file, and you can add to the available global variable lists by adding local list files.~~
+You can also add to the available global variable lists by adding local list files.
-As of today, you can only used the predefined tables and altscopes.
-My highest priority TODO is to support options customTables and customScopes.
+See the customize section below for details.

 The snLint snlint-wrapper script decouples eslint from filepaths on your system, passing pseudo paths TO ESLint.
 This allows you to
 1. Code const statements in server and MID scripts.
-We transform these ES5 'const' statements to var to satisfy ESLint.
+We transform these ES5 'const' statements to 'var' to satisfy ESLint.
 1. Specify altscope with -a switch, such as 'scoped' vs. 'global' for ServiceNow app scope;
    or 'iso' vs. 'noniso' for Client Script isolation mode.
-   (From script perspective app scope doesn't matter for client scripts).
+   (From scripting perspective app scope doesn't matter for client scripts).
 1. Indicate target ServiceNow table (so we know which rules to apply) with -t switch, OR
 1. If you do not specify -t (which overrides) then target table is determined by the directory name in which each script resides.